Medical & Aesthetic

 Your mouth will open quite normally, eating and drinking are actively encouraged.
 A combination of initial swelling and the elasticated banding may still dictate a soft diet for a few weeks.

 Pain should be long gone by then but treatment of a form is still needed.
 Braces can be in place for several months, or swapped for a removable retainer.

 There can be cases where a second operation to fine tune the bite is required but this is quite rare.
 As with potential for nerve damage, or other issues in complex cases, your consultant would discuss in detail before surgery.

 We did wish to be open in describing this procedure.
 One which may not be a medical necessity, although you are welcome to read notes on research into orthognathic treatment and medical conditions.

-Whatever your individual reasons for seeking care are, allowing for periods in braces before, or after surgery, this could take up to two years.
+Whatever your individual reasons for seeking care are, where time in braces before, or after surgery is needed, orthognathic treatment can take up to two years.

-A commitment from our patients, which is matched by the consultant’s approach and by all staff at our London clinic.
+A commitment from our patients, which is matched by the consultant’s approach and by dedicated staff at our London clinic.
 Your aims are shared and their expertise used to achieve them.

 Your bite will be improved, a practical, social and in a way, medical advantage.
 You will look different, how much depends on the original problem, although your features should be in proportion, a natural facial appearance.

 Achieving that look in full may take time after surgery, follow up appointments will have been organised and any advice you need at any time is readily available.